anjrew/shutterstock_scroll/README.md

 - The solution is to get a small selection of the most recent images and display them.

 - When it is necessary we should fetch more images.
-In this case of a scrollable list we will fetch more images when the user has scrolled to the end of the list.
+In this case of a scrollable list, we will fetch more images when the user has scrolled to the end of the list.

 - To do this wee need to fire a callback function that is trigged by the user reaching the end of the list.